kichikuou/web/help/en/docs/settings.md

 Streamer Mode (mosaic NSFW images)
 :   Applies a mosaic effect to NSFW images in the game.
 Currently available only for Kichikuou Rance.

+    !!! warning
+        This feature is provided as-is, without any warranty.
+Please make sure to check the terms of service of your streaming platform and AliceSoft's [copyright guidelines](https://www.alicesoft.com/about/#cont05) before using this feature for streaming.

 ## Saved data
 You can back up your save files stored in the browser or transfer it between different browsers.